Annual Publishing Cycle

 3. Supporting Files (if applicable)

 We ask authors to submit essential supporting files and multimedia files along with their manuscripts.
 All supporting material will be subject to peer review and should be smaller than 10MB in size.
-We will publish multimedia files with copyright clearance in the e-journal as supporting information and information on how to access these online resources will be embedded in the text or footnotes of articles selected for the printed journal.
+We will publish multimedia files with copyright clearance in the e-journal as supporting information, and information on how to access these online resources will be embedded in the text or footnotes of articles in the print journal.
 Please submit your supporting files at the same time that you submit your manuscript.

 Low-resolution images and illustrations are acceptable for the review process; all images, tables and figures should be numbered and include titles or captions.
 Please note that in the event of publication, the author is responsible for acquiring high-resolution (at least 300 dpi) images, along with permission to publish them.